Dave0126/S8_2A_SN_ENSEEIHT/UE - Paradigmes émergents de la programmation/Programmation Avancée/Examens/examen-21/examen-21.md

 ```

 1. Que fait ce programme ?
 On donnera un exemple de contenu pour le fichier `exemple.txt`.

+   > This program converts the second string of each line in the file  `exemple.txt` to a double and returns their average.
+   >
+   > ```
+   > xxx 1 xxx xxx xxx ...
+   > xxx 2 xxx xxx xxx ...
+   > ```

 2. Indiquer ses limites et les évolutions qu'il serait souhaitable de lui apporter.

+   > This program has high coupling and is not easy to maintain.
+We can combine Proxy mode and IoC to optimize this program

 #### Exercice2: `checkedList`